-1986 – Five Winthrop churches form the Winthrop Food Bank as an emergency food support for the residents of Winthrop.
+1986 – Five Winthrop churches form the Winthrop Food Bank to provide emergency food support for the residents of Winthrop.
 The churches were St. Francis Xavier Catholic Church, the Winthrop United Methodist Church, the Winthrop Center Friends, the Winthrop Congregational Church and the East Winthrop Baptist Church.

 1986 – Robert A. Strickland named Executive Director.